-Be on the lookout for an updated M&T 903 form coming to your projects as soon as January.
-The form captures the required batching information and makes it easier for inspectors to determine how much water can be added at the jobsite.
+Be on the lookout for an updated 903 form coming to your projects as soon as January.
+The form reorders how information is presented and should make it easier for inspectors to determine if water can still be added and how much.
 More information and details are available through the Materials and Tests Unit.
 A copy of the memo can be found here.